This is a collaborative post by Ellie Jo with tips on buying a new family car.

 Buying a new car doesn’t have to be stressful.
 Before you think about heading down to your local showroom and driving away a brand new set of wheels, consider the used car market.
 Brand new cars depreciate in value the moment you drive your new motor home.
 Instead, look at the classifieds, your local used car showroom and ask around neighbors.
 Take a look at what you should look for when buying your next family car.

 Perhaps the most important thing for you to consider for your brood is the safety record of the car.
 The Euro NCAP safety ratings are perfect to research different makes and models of cars.
 With a five star rating you can feel a little more content that should you find yourself in an accident that your little ones will be safe.
-You could locate a car with side impact bars, advanced braking systems as well as automated hazard trackers.
+You could locate a car with side impact bars, advanced braking systems, a backup camera, as well as automated hazard trackers.
 The advancement in safety features means cars are safer than ever.
 However, it always pays to investigate the safety ratings of any vehicle you are tempted to purchase for your family.

 While the car you are looking to purchase might appear cheap, you need to think about the long term running costs.
 A cheap initial price doesn’t always equate to sound financial sense.
 Think about how many miles it does to the gallon, what the insurance costs will be, and whether it is a hybrid vehicle or not.
 While hybrids are more expensive and may require a refinance car loan, they can be infinitely cheaper to run and will cost you less to keep on the road each year.
 Hybrid cars are better for the environment and governments across the world are encouraging citizens to buy them so that they can meet carbon usage targets.